About the song

 Wild Montana Skies isn’t just about escape, though.
 It’s about finding oneself.
 The lyrics tell us the young man “learned to read the seasons, the love of a good family, and a woman of his own.”
 The Montana landscape becomes a teacher, shaping his character and values.
 The vastness, perhaps, allows him the space for introspection.
 The harshness, the resilience it demands.
 The song doesn’t shy away from the challenges – “a storm across the mountains” is a stark reminder of nature’s power.
 But these challenges become part of the man’s story, woven into the fabric of his being.

-Read more: John Denver - Season Suite: Summer
+Read more: John Denver – On the Wings of a Dream

 The duet with Harris adds another layer of depth.
 Her voice, both strong and tender, embodies the feminine spirit of the land.
 It’s a land that both nourishes and demands respect, a sentiment echoed in the repeated plea: “Oh Montana, give this child a home.”
 This isn’t just about a man seeking refuge; it’s about a reciprocal relationship, a dance between man and nature.